vatsal0601/Wooork/Server/README.md

 ### Developer Note

-- Searching user with skills is left
+- [ ] Searching user with skills is left
-- Separate controller logic from routes
+- [ ] Separate controller logic from routes
+- [ ] Updated notification is not sent back